PestanaS273/AdvancedEFREI/README.md

-# Web Service Project for University Feedback : advanced EFREI
+# Web Service Project for University Feedback : Advanced EFREI

 ## Introduction
 This project is a comprehensive web service system designed to integrate with existing university services to streamline the process of class feedback.
 It provides a flexible and accessible environment for professors, students, and administrators to manage and respond to surveys efficiently.
 The application consists of a: